Lightning-AI/pytorch-lightning/docs/source/advanced/tpu.rst

 Lightning supports training on the new Cloud TPU VMs.
-Previously, we needed separate VMs to connect to the TPU machines, but as Cloud TPU VMs run on the TPU Host machines, it allows direct SSH access for the Users.
+Previously, we needed separate VMs to connect to the TPU machines, but as Cloud TPU VMs run on the TPU Host machines, it allows direct SSH access for the users.
 Hence, this architecture upgrade leads to cheaper and significantly better performance and usability while working with TPUs.

 The TPUVMs come pre-installed with latest versions of PyTorch and PyTorch XLA.